 There are several types of PPP.
 The problem your cells have with their channels for sodium, chloride, calcium, or potassium determines the kind you have:

-- Hypokalemic periodic paralysis (hypoKPP): Potassium levels in the blood drop during these episodes.
+- Hypokalemic periodic paralysis (hypoKPP): This happens when the potassium levels in the blood fall too low.

-- Hyperkalemic periodic paralysis (hyperKPP): Potassium levels in the blood rise during these episodes.
+- Hyperkalemic periodic paralysis (hyperKPP): HyperKPP occurs when the potassium levels in the blood get too high.

 - Paramyotonia congenita: The sodium and potassium balance in your muscle cells is off.